ggxchain/documentation/src/developer-documentation/keys/subkey-create-keys.md

 ### Install Rust

-If you don't have Rust installed, you can install it with:
+If you do not have Rust installed, you can install it with:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh